jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 You can permanently delete a tileset from your account at any time.
 Deleted tilesets may not be recovered.

 **Tileset ID**
 From this menu, you can also copy the [tileset ID](https://docs.mapbox.com/help/glossary/tileset-id/) to be used with Mapbox SDKs and APIs.
+You will use this ID to add the tile to your webmap.

 Copy your tileset ID and add it to your code (be sure to keep the mapbox:// in your url):